-The Anniversary Mine trail is truly a fun place to go and the location has a little bit of everything.
+The Anniversary Mine and Narrows trail is truly a fun place to go and the location has a little bit of everything.
+This is a very short side trail found off the northern shore of Lake Mead and suitable for almost any vehicle.

 Located in the Muddy Mountain Wilderness of the Lake Mead National Recreation Area, the Anniversary Mine was founded in 1921.
 The colomanite mine operated at seven years until 1928 and produced an estimation 200,000 tons of ore.
 The mine is located a short ways off North Shore Road (167).
 There exist some foundations, and tunnels along with some minor infrastructure of the operation.